DCC-EX/dcc-ex.github.io/docs/reference/tools/diagnostic-tools.rst

 Sniffer
 ----------

 A "sniffer" is a device (often made with an Arduino) that connects to the track to read the data packets and display them as the human readable DCC commands on a serial monitor.
 It is also sometimes called a "PACKET analyzer" which shouldn't be confused with "LOGIC analyzer" in the next section.
-We recommend using our :doc:`DCCInspector-EX </download/ex-dccinspector>` sketch.
+We recommend using our :doc:`EX-DCCInspector </download/ex-dccinspector>` sketch.

 .. figure:: /_static/images/pixel.png